A JOURNEY TO THE HEART OF TURKISH CUISINE and GÖBEKLİTEPE

 The city of Gaziantep is best known for its highly developed industrial areas and pistachio nuts as well as baklava.

-We will visit Koçak a traditional baklava producer and learn more about Baklava.
+We will visit a traditional baklava producer and learn more about Baklava.

-We will then stop at Historical Tahmis Coffee shop to taste Menengiç (wild pistachio) coffee.
+We will stop at Historical Tahmis Coffee shop to taste Menengiç (wild pistachio) coffee.

-At the end of the day we will visit the Emine Gogus Cuisine Museum a historical stone house built in 1904, and has been restored into a museum
+Last today you will visit the Emine Gogus Culinary Museum a historical stone house built in 1904, and has been restored into a museum.
+The museum has displays of kitchen equipment and table arrangements.

-Overnight Divan Hotel, Hışvahan or similar (B, L, D )
+Overnight at Anadolu Evleri (B, L, D )

 Day 6 GAZİANTEP